 \section{Abstract}

 We develop a method that recovers the surface, materials, and illumination of a scene from its posed multi-view images.
 In contrast to prior work, it does not require any additional data and can handle glossy objects or bright lighting.
 It is a progressive inverse rendering approach, which consists of three stages.
-First, we reconstruct the scene radiance and signed distance function (SDF) with our novel regularization strategy for specular reflections.
-Our approach considers both the diffuse and specular colors, which allows for handling complex view-dependent lighting effects for surface reconstruction.
-Second, we distill light visibility and indirect illumination from the learned SDF and radiance field using learnable mapping functions.
-Third, we design a method for estimating the ratio of incoming direct light represented via Spherical Gaussians reflected in a specular manner and then reconstruct the materials and direct illumination of the scene.
+In the first stage, we reconstruct the scene radiance and signed distance function (SDF) with a novel regularization strategy for specular reflections.
+We propose to explain a pixel color using both surface and volume rendering jointly, which allows for handling complex view-dependent lighting effects for surface reconstruction.
+In the second stage, we distill light visibility and indirect illumination from the learned SDF and radiance field using learnable mapping functions.
+Finally, we design a method for estimating the ratio of incoming direct light reflected in a specular manner and use it to reconstruct the materials and direct illumination.
 Experimental results demonstrate that the proposed method outperforms the current state-of-the-art in recovering surfaces, materials, and lighting without relying on any additional data.